splendidsummer/RL_An_Introduction_Second_Edition/Reinforcement_Learning_an_Introduction.md

 **How can we avoid the unlikely assumption of exploring starts?**
 The only general way to ensure that all actions are selected infinitely often is for the agent to continue to select them.
 There are two approaches to ensuring this, resulting in what we call **on-policy methods and off-policy methods**.

 The Monte-Carlo method with Exploring Start is an on-policy method.
 The overall idea of **on-policy Monte Carlo control is still that of GPI**.
 As in Monte Carlo ES, we use first-visit MC methods to estimate the action-value function for the current policy. **Without the assumption of exploring starts, however, we cannot simply improve the policy by making it greedy with respect to the current value function**, because that would prevent further exploration of nongreedy actions.
 Fortunately, **GPI does not require that the policy be taken all the way to a greedy policy, only that it be moved toward a greedy policy**.
-In our on-policy method we will move it only to an "-greedy policy".
-For any "-soft policy", $\pi$, any "-greedy policy with respect to $q_{\pi}$ is guaranteed to be better than or equal to $\pi$.
+In our on-policy method we will move it only to an "greedy policy".
+For any "-soft policy", $\pi$, any "greedy policy with respect to $q_{\pi}$ is guaranteed to be better than or equal to $\pi$.
 The complete algorithm is given in the box below.

 ![MonteCarlowithoutExploringstarts](pics/MCWES.PNG)

-Now we only achieve the best policy among the **"-soft policies"**, but on the other hand, we have eliminated the assumption of exploring starts.
+Now we only achieve the best policy among the **"soft policies"**, but on the other hand, we have eliminated the assumption of exploring starts.

 ##### On-policy Vs. Off-policy